Main Content

 Debra Haberland, Working Girls Meadows

-Debbie is a marine biologist, teacher, and owner of Working Girls Meadows.
-She has been involved in beekeeping for over seven years.
+Debbie is a marine biologist, teacher, and owner of Working Girls Meadows apiaries.
+She has been involved in beekeeping for more than fourteen years.
 One of her main goals is to use her education and scientific background to promote the science of beekeeping and educate on the importance of pollinators.
-The goal of Debbie’s apiaries is to produce queens and nucleus hives to increase the availability of locally-raised and adapted bees in order to assist the survival and health of bees in our area.
+The goal of her apiaries is to produce queens and nucleus hives to increase the availability of locally-raised and adapted bees in order to assist the survival and health of bees in our area.

 Student Reviews